Sending

 So this is why it's sometimes recommended to wait for 6 confirmations (or more) to be sure a transaction cannot be reversed, because at this point it's no longer "computationally feasible" for a miner to replace that number of blocks.
 However, unless you're protecting yourself from a bad miner performing an attack against the entire network, this is overkill.

 A more reasonable amount of time to wait to be confident that a transaction isn't going to be undone is 2 confirmations.
-This is because the top block in the blockchain has a tendency to change around with another block during natural chain reorganisations.
+This is because the top block in the blockchain has a tendency to change around with another block during natural chain reorganization.

 So when your transaction makes it past the first block (i.e 2 confirmations), you can be confident that it isn't going to be undone due the natural operation of the way the blockchain is built.

-Chain reorganisations happen roughly once every 147.2 days (once every 21,750 blocks).
+Chain reorganizations happen roughly once every 52.3

 Personally, 1 confirmation is good enough for me most of the time, and I'll wait for 2 confirmations if I'm receiving a large payment that I want to be doubly-sure isn't going to be reversed.